Andre' permutations, right-to-left and left-to-right minima: Preliminaries

+Conditions $(A_2,B_2)$ are not the only possible ones that allow a unique planar representation for each tree in $\mathcal{B}$.
+Another couple of conditions is for instance

+\begin{itemize} \item[$(A_1)$] if a node has only one child, then this child is drawn on the \emph{right} of its direct ancestor; \item[$(B_1)$] if a node $x$ has two children $y$ and $z$, let $t_y$ (resp. $t_z$) be the set of nodes in the subtree generated by $y$ (resp. $z$).
+If $ \max(t_y) \prec \max(t_z)$, then $z$ is drawn on the \emph{right} of $x$ while $y$ on the \emph{left}. \end{itemize}

-\begin{itemize} \item[$1)$] given $t \in \mathcal{B}_n$, draw $t$ according to $a1)$ and $a2)$; \item[$2)$] each leaf collapses into its direct ancestor whose label is then modified receiving on the left the label of the left child (if any) and on the right the label of its right child.
-We obtain in this way a new tree whose nodes are labelled with sequences of numbers; \item[$3)$] starting from the obtained tree go to step $2)$. \end{itemize}
+The sets of \emph{Andr\'e} permutations $\mathcal{A}^{(2)}$ and $\mathcal{A}^{(1)}$ can be defined in several equivalent ways, see for instance Section~2~of~\cite{hetiei}.
+Since they are both subsets of $\mathcal{S}_n$ equinumerous to $\mathcal{B}_n$, we choose to characterize their permutations according to two injective maps $\phi_2,\phi_1:\mathcal{B}_n \rightarrow \mathcal{S}_n$ (see \cite{foata}).
+For $\phi_2$ (resp. $\phi_1$) the procedure is: \begin{itemize} \item[(1)] given $t \in \mathcal{B}_n$, draw $t$ according to $(A_2,B_2)$ (resp. $(A_1,B_1)$); \item[(2)] each leaf collapses into its direct ancestor whose label is then modified receiving on the left the label of the left child (if any) and on the right the label of its right child.
+We obtain in this way a new tree whose nodes are labelled with sequences of numbers; \item[(3)] starting from the obtained tree go to step (2). \end{itemize}

-The algorithm $\phi$ ends when the tree $t$ is reduced to a single node whose label is then a permutation $\phi(t)$ of size $n$.
+The algorithms $\phi_2, \phi_1$ end when the tree $t$ is reduced to a single node whose label is then a permutation $\phi_2(t), \phi_1(t)$ of size $n$.
+Note that, without considering step (1) but only (2) and (3), the procedures give a well-known \cite{stan} bijection $\psi$ between \emph{ordered} binary increasing trees $\tilde{\mathcal{B}}_n$ and the entire set of permutations of size $n$.